 For the most part, I think I can just let the image comparison do the talking.
 Pay particular attention to the catchlight in the bird’s eye.
 It really bring the bird to life!
 It also adds a lot more texture to the feathers and opening up some of those shadows gives you more latitude to play with in post processing.
 Now of course, the effect of the flash on the features or fur of the animal will vary greatly depending on their colour, but the catchlight will always be added and that is often reason enough to use a flash on an overcast day like this.

 A Note On Better Beamers and MagMod MagBeams

 Effectiveness varies depending on your focal length and also the zoom setting of your flash head, but they can add 2-3 stops of flash power.
 I do have one but when I took this BTS photo I didn’t need it as the birds were so close to the camera that I had no issue lighting them up.

 There are really only two options to choose from when it comes to picking a flash extender.
-The Better Beamer is perhaps he best-known option since it has been around for many years, but I actually prefer the MagMod MagBeam as it is a little more effective and also a much more robust design.
+The Better Beamer is perhaps the best-known option since it has been around for many years, but I actually prefer the MagMod MagBeam as it is a little more effective and also has a much more robust design.
 I’ve talked about both of these before, so here is my Better Beamer review, and here is my MagMod MagBeam review.